PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 4/Lab 4/Lab4.md

 1. **Objective**: Compile the `daytimeClientSimple.c` source file to create an executable.

 2. **Instructions**:
-   - Run the following commands in order to compile and link the client program on **VM1**:
+   - I ran the following commands in order to compile and link the client program on **VM1**:
      ```bash
      soc@ubuntu-1404-1/csp: gcc -c -std=gnu99 daytimeClientSimple.c
      soc@ubuntu-1404-1/csp: gcc -o daytimeClientSimple daytimeClientSimple.o DieWithMessage.o
      ```
    - **Notes**:
-     - Ensure all commands are case-sensitive.
+     - I ensured all commands are case-sensitive.
-     - `daytimeClientSimple.o` will be created as the object file from `daytimeClientSimple.c`.
+     - `daytimeClientSimple.o` was created as the object file from `daytimeClientSimple.c`.
-     - The executable `daytimeClientSimple` will be created by linking `DieWithMessage.o`.
+     - The executable `daytimeClientSimple` was created by linking `DieWithMessage.o`.

 ---